Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Simulations

-The empirical power of the hypothesis tests based on the absolute differential variance estimators and the Causal Forest are presented in Figure~\ref{fig:constant_ITE}.
-In the absence of measurement error, the Causal Forest approach uniformly dominates the differential variance estimators in samples containing fewer than $500$ observations.
-In samples of at least $500$ observations, all but the testing procedure based on $\hat{\Psi}_\text{CFTMLE}$ correctly reject the homogeneous ITE assumption in virtually all replicates.
-As the measurement error probability increases, however, the empirical power of the Causal Forest omnibus test steadily decreases --- especially in smaller sample sizes --- whereas the empirical power of the tests based on the absolute differential variance estimators are minimally affected.
+The empirical power of the hypothesis tests based on the absolute differential variance estimators and the causal forest are presented in Figure~\ref{fig:constant_ITE}.
+In the absence of measurement error, the causal forest approach uniformly dominates the differential variance estimators in samples containing fewer than $500$ observations.
+In samples of at least $500$ observations, all but the testing procedure based on $\hat{\Psi}_\text{CFTMLE}$ correctly reject the homogeneous treatment effect hypothesis in virtually all replicates.
+As the measurement error probability increases, however, the empirical power of the causal forest omnibus test steadily decreases --- especially in smaller sample sizes --- whereas the empirical power of the tests based on the absolute differential variance estimators are minimally affected.
 Of note, the testing procedures based on $\hat{\Psi}_\text{TMLE}$, $\hat{\Psi}_\text{OS}$, and $\hat{\Psi}_\text{CFOS}$ have near identical empirical power in all scenarios and sample sizes, whereas the test based on $\hat{\Psi}_\text{CFTMLE}$ has noticeably worse performance in all data sets with fewer than $1000$ observations.
-As expected, when the true effect modifier is completely mismeasured, only the proposed differential-variance-based tests can reliably detect heterogeneous treatment effects.
+As expected, when the true effect modifier is completely mismeasured, only the tests based on the differential variance estimands can reliably detect heterogeneous treatment effects.
 Indeed, $\hat{\Psi}_\text{TMLE}$, $\hat{\Psi}_\text{OS}$, and $\hat{\Psi}_\text{CFOS}$ have an empirical power above $80\%$ even when $n = 250$ in this setting.
-The Causal-Forest-based approach's power, however, is negligible in all sample sizes.
+Conversely, the omnibus test based on the causal forest has negligible power regardless of sample size.

-These results demonstrate that differential variance inference procedures can reliably detect heterogeneous treatment effects in settings where CATE-based procedures may be underpowered due to, for example, measurement error.
-Further, the proposed approach can uncover violations of the homogeneous ITE assumption even when all effect modifiers are omitted from the data --- so long as the differential variance identifiability conditions of Corollary~\ref{cor:var-identifiability} are satisfied, as in an RCT.
+These results demonstrate that differential variance inference procedures can reliably detect heterogeneous treatment effects in settings where CATE-based procedures may lack power due to, for example, measurement error.
+Additionally, this experiment provides empirical evidence that the proposed approach can uncover violations of the second-moment homogeneous treatment effect hypothesis when all effect modifiers are omitted from the data.